-Mrs Robinson, daughter of Mr J Blakely (Member of the Trust Board), is employed by the trust as a teacher at Grangetown Primary school.
+Mrs Robinson, daughter of Mr J Blakely (Member of the Trust Board to 10 October 2021), is employed by the trust as a teacher at Grangetown Primary school.
 Mrs Robinson's appointment pre-dated Mr Blakely becoming a Member of the Trust Board.
 Mrs Robinson was appointed in open competition through a competitive interview process by a recruitment panel.
 Mrs Robinson is paid in line with the standard national pay scale and has received no special treatment as a result of her relationship to a member.

-25 Members' liability
+25 Members' llability